RowanG1/RowanG1.github.io/_posts/2020-02-16-vr-oculus-quest-experience.md

-The Oculus Quest 2 was an exciting buy, as it reminded me of the original iPhone: a form factor fit for prime time.
+The Oculus Quest 2 reveal a few months ago reminded me of the original iPhone: a form factor fit for prime time.
 What makes it compelling is that the user can move around untethered, running apps with ample processing power and decent battery life.
+I got one two weeks back, and the experience is worth sharing.

-I had prior experience with VR, having re-built a cross-platform video streaming app called Anzac360.
-The Unity-based project was fun to create, and exposure to the Rift and Oculus Go was eye-opening.
+I had prior exposure to VR, having re-built a cross-platform video streaming app called Anzac360.
+The Unity-based project was fun to create, and running on the Rift and Oculus Go was eye-opening.

 The initial hours of playing with Quest 2 was one of the most impactful moments in my gadget life.
 The *Epic roller coasters* app was first up on the list, and playing it in shooter mode with a controller in each hand was novel (a generation of ambidextrous children is coming).
-This motion-packed game is slightly nauseating, but still tolerable and the whirls felt better over time.
+This mind-churning game is slightly nauseating, but still tolerable and the runs felt better over time.
 Next up was a fishing simulator called *Bait*, which gave a solid intro to the training potential of VR.
 It was a little frustrating to get the knack of the controls, but appealing enough to hold my attention, and the low fish take reminded me of real waters.
 Next up was a boxing game called *Thrill of the fight*.
-This is an intimdating game- the opponent is ripped, big, and sees every opportunity to break your defences (AI strikes again).
-The game is exhausting, and good for fitness or a work break.
+This is an intimdating game- the opponent is hulking, and sees every opportunity to break your defences (AI strikes again).
+The game is exhausting, and good for fitness or a break from sitting.

 At this point, I really appreciated the extra features built into Quest 2 for user orientation in the physical environment: including the front facing grayscale cameras to see the room when switching the device on, as well as a virtual clone of the hand controllers to help find the real sticks when not in hand.
 A guardian boundary demarcated by the user helps you to stay clear of surrounding objects.